libgit2/libgit2.github.io/docs/guides/linking/index.md

 ## Visual Studio

-This is the way most Windows developers will go.
+If your application is a Visual Studio project, this is probably the route you'll want to go.

 ### Building from Source